API documentation

 Last notarization

-You can check the last transaction submitted from TimeStampServer REST API to the nodes network
+You can check the last transaction submitted from TimeStampServer REST API to the Blockchain nodes

 sending a HTTPS GET request to